Student Financial Services Office

 Cost of Attendance

-A full student budget can be found on the Student Financial Aid Office website.
+A full student budget can be found on the Student Financial Services Office website.

 School of Dentistry Scholarships

 The Office of the Dean awards approximately 13 merit and need-based scholarships each year to admitted students.
 Award amounts range from $5,000 to $40,000 per year.
 There is no separate scholarship application; all admitted students are considered for scholarship.

 The UCSF Student Financial Services Office has a searchable database of scholarships UCSF students have received over the past few years.
 Search for dentistry-specific scholarships using this tool.

 This scholarship pays tuition, fees, other educational costs, and provides a monthly stipend in return for a commitment to work at an approved outpatient facility in a medically under-served community.
 NHSC helps scholars find a practice site that's right for them among the hundreds of NHSC-approved sites in medically under-served urban, rural, and frontier communities across the U.S. Students can apply for this scholarship before starting dental school, or during their dental education.
 The program requires a 1-year service commitment per scholarship year or partial scholarship year; 2-year minimum and 4-year maximum.

 The Army, Navy, and Air Force offer a full-funded education, living stipend, and additional benefits to qualifying students in exchange for servicing as an active duty dental officer for each year of participation, with a minimum service obligation of 3 to 4 years.
 To learn more about the HPSP or begin the application process, contact one of the local recruiters.

 UCSF work-study offers flexible work positions allowing students to earn additional income while in school.
 View current available work-study positions.

 Living in San Francisco is expensive, but UCSF is committed to reducing housing costs for students.
 Students can apply to live in UCSF campus housing for up to two years during their education.
 Learn more about UCSF Housing.